 What's the story?

-Government agent Sean Archer (John Travolta) has been chasing terrorist Castor Troy (Nicholas Cage) ever since Castor murdered his 5-year-old son.
+Government agent Sean Archer (John Travolta) has been chasing terrorist Castor Troy (Nicolas Cage) ever since Castor murdered his 5-year-old son.
 After he catches Castor, Sean learns that in order to infiltrate terrorist ranks and acquire information about a plot to blow up Los Angeles, he must impersonate Castor.
 In the not-to-distant future, surgeons are able to perform seamless face transplants.
 To make the impersonation as convincing as possible, Sean has Castor's face grafted on to his head.
 Castor unexpectedly awakes from his post-surgical slumber and demands to be outfitted with Archer's face, thereby acquiring the sterling reputation that he needs to move his evil plot forward.
-When all evidence of the transplant procedure is destroyed, Archer must convince his family and his co-workers that he is not the depraved terrorist he appears to be, all while trying to maintain his wits and foil Castor's plans.
+When all evidence of the transplant procedure is destroyed, Archer must convince his family and his co-workers that he's not the depraved terrorist he appears to be, all while trying to maintain his wits and foil Castor's plans.

 Is it any good?